Jacob Meyers Player Props: Astros vs. Angels

 Jacob Meyers At The Plate

-- He has hit a long ball in 12.5% of his games this year, and 3.3% of his chances at the plate.
+- He has gone deep in 12.2% of his games this season, and 3.2% of his plate appearances.

-- In 11 games this season (27.5%), Meyers has picked up an RBI, and in five of those games (12.5%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 26.8% of his games this year, Meyers has notched at least one RBI.
+In five of those games (12.2%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.